 Twiddy soon learned the history of the buildings.
 The Parker House didn’t have the regular two-by-fours you see in today’s structures.
 There were boards of all different sizes and types.
 Twiddy figures the families on the Outer Banks in the early 20th century didn’t have access to hardware stores, so they used what wood they found on the shores to build their homes.

 In the Lewark-Gray house, Twiddy noticed the steep roof, which is uncharacteristic for homes on the Outer Banks.
 The owner probably lived in a colder climate, bought the house plan farther north, then built the house in Corolla.

 In 1999, Twiddy bought the schoolhouse.
 The construction crews went to work, and soon, they found the pencils and valentines.
 For years, Twiddy kept an exhibition on local wild horses inside the school.
 In 2011, she started thinking.
 What if the school became a school again?

 The walls are a pale, baby yellow.
 Bright, plastic boxes line a bookshelf.
 The boxes are labeled science fiction, poetry, parts of speech, Eyewitness Books.
 At times, you know this place surely smells like glue and construction paper and sticky hands and milky breath.

 On August 28, school started.
 Corolla Village has its first public schoolhouse since 1958, and it’s in the same building.
 The village hired two teachers, and the kids are enrolled in kindergarten through sixth grade.

 In February, they’ll make valentines for each other.
 They’ll chew down their pencils to the erasers, and they’ll press hard on their paper when they divide.
 And maybe 50 or 100 years from now, some other construction crew will find a note that some little boy or girl slipped inside the wall.

 Corolla, N.C.
 27927

 Sarah Perry is an associate editor at Our State.
-Her most recent story was “The Power of Gertrude” (September 2012).
+Find more of her archived stories here.